Emergencies: Power Outages

 Who do I call?

-Utilities Kingston is available 24 hours a day to respond to power outage in our electric service area.
+Utilities Kingston is available 24 hours a day to respond to power outages in the

 Downed power lines